-- A Tailor Made Sprint Review.
-A great Sprint Review has a tailor made format.
+- A Tailor-Made Sprint Review.
+A great Sprint Review has a tailor-made format.
 Sometimes using different market stalls for every team is the best format, sometimes a central demonstration & discussion works best.
 A great Scrum Team continuously searches for the ideal format to gather feedback.

 - Beer & Bitterballen.
-The follow-up of the Sprint Review is of course the Retrospective.
-The ideal opportunity to process the Sprint Review and discuss possible improvements combined with beer & bitterballen.
+The follow-up of the Sprint Review is, of course, the Retrospective.
+The ideal opportunity to process the Sprint Review and discuss possible improvements combined with beer & bitterballen

 The Dark Side

 - Stakeholder abundance.
 Is it possible to have too many stakeholders at the Sprint Review?
 Ideally, no. But it can become an issue when the amount of irregular visitors makes its imprint on the session.
 These "one-time" visitors expect an explanation of the project/product as a whole, not necessarily an update about the previous Sprint.
-This is not only time consuming, but it also doesn't add any value for the Scrum Team, who wants detailled feedback on their previous Sprint.
+This is not only time consuming, but it also doesn't add any value for the Scrum Team, who wants detailed feedback on their previous Sprint.

 - Developers are not participating anymore.
-As a consequence of the lacking feedback, not every member of the Scrum Team attents the Sprint Review anymore.
+As a consequence of the lacking feedback, not every member of the Scrum Team attends the Sprint Review anymore.
 The Scrum Master and Product Owner start acting as the ambassadors of the Scrum Team.
 They are becoming the hub between the stakeholders and the Development Team.
 The valuable dialogues between the stakeholders and the Development Team are diminishing.

 Ideas for Experiments

 For sure the demo is valuable.
 But it has a different goal compared to the Sprint Review.
 The primary goal of the Sprint Review is gathering feedback.
 The goal of the demo is creating alignment between everyone involved or interested.
-Organising a monthly demo with a focus on alignment and a regular smaller bi-weekly Sprint Review (maybe per value stream) with a focus on gathering detailed feedback might be a good solution.
+Organizing a monthly demo with a focus on alignment and a regular smaller bi-weekly Sprint Review (maybe per value stream) with a focus on gathering detailed feedback might be a good solution.